 Donors and prospective donors are encouraged to give unrestricted gifts.
 But in all cases, donors and prospective donors are encouraged to seek the assistance and advice of independent advisors, including legal counsel and tax and financial advisors, prior to and in matters relating to making a gift.

-ASOR and its employees and agents are prohibited from advising donors about the tax consequences of their donations.
-Gifts are also subject to the provisions of other ASOR Policies, including the Investment and Spending Policies and Conflict of Interest Policy.
+ASOR and its employees and agents are prohibited from advising donors about the legal, financial, or tax consequences of their donations.
+Gifts are also subject to the provisions of other ASOR Policies, including, inter alia, the Investment and Spending Policies and Conflict of Interest Policy.

 A donor will be responsible for all federal, state, and local taxes, if any, pertaining to making a gift to ASOR.

-2.11 ASOR will not accept gifts that (a) violate the terms of this Policy, (b) jeopardize ASOR’s status as a tax-exempt organization under federal or state law, (c) are too difficult or expensive to administer, (d) are inconsistent with, and do not further or support, ASOR’s Bylaws, Mission, Programs, Strategic Plan, (e) are from entities or individuals with whom ASOR, in its sole discretion, declines to be associated because it would not be in the best interests of the organization, or () could damage ASOR’s reputation.
+2.11 As an overarching policy, ASOR will not accept routine or non-routine gifts (as defined below) that (a) violate the terms of this Policy, (b) jeopardize ASOR’s status as a tax-exempt organization under federal or state law, (c) are too difficult or expensive to administer, (d) are inconsistent with, and do not further or support, ASOR’s Bylaws, Policy on Professional Conduct, other Policies, Mission, Programs, and Strategic Plan, (e) are from entities or individuals with whom ASOR, in its sole discretion, declines to be associated because it would not be in the best interests of the organization, (f) are from entities or individuals with operations or philosophies that ASOR, in its sole discretion, determines are inconsistent with or violate the ASOR Policy on Professional Conduct, (g) are from anonymous entities or individuals who refuse to identify themselves to the organization even if their identities are not to be publicized to the membership at large, or (h) could damage ASOR’s reputation.

 2.12 ASOR reserves the right to consult with independent advisors, including legal counsel and tax and financial advisors, prior to and in matters relating to the acceptance of gifts.
 ASOR’s legal counsel will review and approve all gift agreements requiring ASOR’s execution.